rajeshagadi/MTC_ContainerCamp/modules/azurecontainerinstances/aci.md

 6. Press **F5** and confirm the app runs correctly.

+7. Stop the run before proceeding to Task 2.

 ## Task 2: Create a Docker Image
 To support different developer environments, the .NET Core application will be deployed to Linux.
+Modify the application you started in Task 1 as follows:

 1. Update *.csproj* with the following: